nikitkagood/nikitkagood/README.md

 - 👋 Hi, I’m @nikitkagood
-- 👀 I’m interested in C++, 3D graphics, game development (Unreal Engine)
+- 🎀 I’m interested in C++, 3D graphics, game development (Unreal Engine)
 - 🌱 I’m currently learning C++, OpenGL/GLSL
 - 💞️ I’m looking to collaborate on... probably nothing.
 On earning for a living?
-- 📫 How to reach me: if you see this, you may try to reach on github itself.
+- 📫 How to reach me: if you see this, you may try to reach on github itself

 - Actually, I'm just looking for a job 👀
 Maybe some abroad friends 😉